 Presenting the Wine

 The presentation itself is the most important and visible part of a wine presentation.
 When guests sit at the table, food is usually brought to them and presented on their left.
 However, wine is presented on their right—always on their right.
+There are also some wine superstitions you might want to be aware of, depending on your guests!

 Everything, at this point, is about details.
 For instance, when you present the wine, it’s always on the right of the host (you start where the host is sitting), and the label of the wine has to face the host.
 So the wine label will be pointing to your left and to the right side of the host.